-On the further end of town, pay a visit to La Buena Vida.
+On the farther end of town, you’ve got to pay a visit to La Buena Vida.
 It’s a restaurant and bar with sandy floors and swing seats right on the beach.
 Between the fun drinks, bar swings, great food, and seaside views, you’ll never want to leave.

 For seafood lovers, head to La Cueva del Pescador in the main area of town.
 If seafood isn’t your favorite, they have a some other options as well, plus pitchers of margaritas.

 If you’re in South Akumal, pull up a swing at the Beached Bikini Bar and Grill.
 Grab some tacos and a cerveza, chat with some fellow travelers and enjoy the view.

 Keep in mind that many restaurants and bars in this area are cash only.
 Many places accept pesos and USD, but there aren’t a ton of ATMs, so just make sure to have enough cash with you.

 Where to Stay in Akumal

 There are many beachfront resorts as well as villas for rent.
 If you have a large group, your own villa is probably easier (like Casa de las Conchas in South Akumal), while smaller groups may find a resort a better option.
 Just make sure you’re right on the beach!

 How to Get Around Akumal (and the Mayan Rivieria)